 - District Grant projects must promote Rotary Awareness;

-- District Grant projects must adhere to the fund management and stewardship guidelines as set out in the Club Memorandum of Understanding (MOU);
+- District Grant projects must adhere to the fund management and stewardship guidelines as set out in the Club Memorandum of Understanding (MOU)-PDF

 - District Grant projects must be short term in nature and completed by April 1st;

 - District Grant projects may be carried out in any country including non-Rotary countries, with the exception of Iran, North Korea and any countries added by TRF;

 - All projects must be publicly identified as a Rotary Project;

 - District Grant projects must not directly benefit a Rotarian, an employee of a club, district or other Rotary entity or of Rotary International, or a spouse, lineal descendant, a spouse of a lineal descendant, or an ancestor of any living Rotarian or Rotary employee;

 - District Grant Funds should not be used for existing projects, or used to reimburse applicants for projects already initiated or completed, or fund the operational expenses of another organization;